Semantic Relations and Deep Learning: Relational features: modelling the context

 Our discussion here focuses on a few models which have been applied to encoding the structured textual context for relation instances, in particular on dependency graphs .
-Section \ref{sec:gnnskg}, in the segment of the book devoted to relation learning, will look at the encoding of large knowledge graphs using GNNs .
+(Section \ref{sec:gnnskg}, in the segment of the book devoted to relation learning, will look at the encoding of large knowledge graphs using GNNs .)
 From the point of view of structured textual context, of particular interest are the aggregation functions which encode a node's neighbourhood, and the update steps.
 The aggregation functions, apart from capturing the neighbourhood structure of the nodes, can incorporate additional information, such as attributes of the nodes and of the edges, \eg bags of words, geolocation, timestamps, images.

 The dependency path between the arguments of a relation can be regarded as a tree rooted in a common ancestor.
 From the standpoint of deep learning, such a structure can be encoded as a bidirectional (top-down and bottom-up) tree-structured LSTM-RNN \cite{Miwa2016}.
 The bidirectional model ensures that the information from the root of the path and from the leaves is propagated to each node.
 Weight matrices for same-type children are shared, and they allow for a variable number of children.
-This model can encode either the shortest path between the relation arguments and the sub-tree, \ie the tree below the lowest common ancestor of the target nodes, or the full dependency tree .
+This model can encode either the full dependency tree , or the shortest path between the relation arguments and the sub-tree, \ie the tree below the lowest common ancestor of the target nodes.

 As noted earlier, the augmented dependency path includes dependency information on the words on the path.
 Too much of such information can distract from the relevant portions.
-One way to control the path is to prune the augmented dependency path : the (syntactic) tree is pruned below the lowest common ancestor by removing tokens further than $k$ steps away from the dependency path between the target words.
+One way to control the path is to prune the augmented dependency path : the syntactic tree is pruned below the lowest common ancestor by removing tokens further than $k$ steps away from the dependency path between the target words.
 This ensures that negation and relevant modifiers are kept, while the size of the tree is reduced \cite{Zhang2018}.

 Graph neural networks can also help tackle cross-sentence relations.
 Links beyond the sentence level can be established by sequential or discourse relations .
 Figure \ref{fig:docgraph} shows a document representation which incorporates intra- and inter-sentential dependencies , such as sequential, syntactic and discourse relations .